National Support Public Education Day – Jul. 30, 2026

 National Support Public Education Day FAQs

-What day is the National Support Public Education Day?
+When is National Support Public Education Day?

-What is a public education system?
+Why is public education important?

 How to Observe National Support Public Education Day